-- Member States consult a certain number of relevant stakeholders before they stablish their RPP pursuant to Article 10(1) of the Regulation.
-The RPP must describe the mechanism used and the results of the consultations carried out for the development of the RPP, in accordance with point 5 of the Annex to the Regulation. - The RPP includes information on the future grid that will help to cope with the electricity crisis scenarios pursuant to Article 11(1)(k) of the Regulation. - The competent authorities test periodically the effectiveness of the procedures developed in the RPPs for preventing electricity crises, with the involvement of relevant stakeholders and including the mechanisms to share information and cooperate, and carry out biennial simulations of electricity crises, pursuant to Article 12(3) of the Regulation as well as point 6 of the Annex thereto.
+- The RPP provides a framework for manual load shedding, specifying which categories of electricity users are entitled to receive special protection, pursuant to Article 11(1)(h) of the Regulation as well as point 3(1)(d) of the Annex thereto. - Member States consult a certain number of relevant stakeholders before they establish their RPP pursuant to Article 10(1) of the Regulation.
+The RPP must describe the mechanism used and the results of the consultations carried out for the development of the RPP, in accordance with point 5 of the Annex to the Regulation. - The competent authorities test periodically the effectiveness of the procedures developed in the RPPs for preventing electricity crises, with the involvement of relevant stakeholders and including the mechanisms to share information and cooperate, and carry out biennial simulations of electricity crises, pursuant to Article 12(3) of the Regulation as well as point 6 of the Annex thereto. - The RPP includes information on the future grid that will help to cope with the electricity crisis scenarios pursuant to Article 11(1)(k) of the Regulation.